 As part of this course, students will take a language proficiency exam called AAPPL (ACTFL Assessment of Performance toward Proficiency in Languages).
 This exam will be given during second semester and will provide valuable information on students' overall progress in French.
-In French 2, students will take the reading and listening portions of Form A of the exam.
+In French 3, students will take the reading, listening, speaking, and writing portions of Form A of the exam.